1and2papa/CTAssetsPickerController/README.md

 3. Filters assets for picking only photos or videos.
 4. Filters assets or albums by their properties.
 5. Achieves average 5x fps.
+6. Conforms UIAppearance Protocol.
-6. Conforms UIAccessibility Protocol.
+7. Conforms UIAccessibility Protocol.
-7. Support iPhone 6 and iPhone 6 Plus native view.
+8. Support iPhone 6 and iPhone 6 Plus native view.

 ## What's new
 * [Release Notes](RELEASE-NOTES.md)

-#### Note
-CTAssetsPickerController has dropped support for iOS 6.
-To use this control with iOS 6, you might consider to checkout the obsolete branch [1.x.x](https://github.com/chiunam/CTAssetsPickerController/tree/1.x.x), which developement has been ceased.

 ## Minimum Requirement
 Xcode 5 and iOS 7.